Guide to Cusco - Gateway to the Peruvian Andes

 Cusco is located in south-eastern Peru, on the upper eastern slopes of the Andes.
 If you take the winding roads eastwards out from the city, after several hours of descent you will end up in the Amazon rainforest.

-To the south of the city, the high Andean plateau (known as the altiplano) begins and stretches on for hundreds of miles to the Bolivian capital of La Paz, and beyond.
+To the south of Cusco, the high Andean plateau (known as the altiplano) begins and stretches on for hundreds of miles to the Bolivian capital of La Paz, and beyond.

 It is also a six-hour drive southeast from Cusco to Lake Titicaca and the Bolivian border.
 However, for most people, the most obvious geographic reference is Lima, the Peruvian capital.